GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

 be explaining this in more details in a subsequent blog.

 dg-error regexp comment [{ target/xfail selector } [{.|0|linenum}]]

-indicate an error message <regexp> is expected on this line.
+Indicate an error message <regexp> is expected on this line.
 The test fails if it doesn't occur. linenum=0 for general tool messages, eg: -V arg missing.
 "." means the current line.

 "{ target selector }" is a list of expressions that determine whether the test succeeds or fails for a particular target, or in some cases whether the option applies for a particular target.
-If the case of 'dg-do' it specifies whether the testcase is even attempted on the specified target.

 The target selector is always optional.
 The format is one of: